-- !All BU administered plans DO NOT include the required medical evacuation and repatriation coverage.
-There are plans available that only offer these benefits to help you comply with your J-1 required minimums.
+- Health insurance plans offered to BU employees (staff, faculty and researchers) DO NOT include the required medical evacuation and repatriation coverage.
+You should purchase a supplementary plan available that covers this requirement to help you comply with your J-1 required minimums.

 To comply with the regulations, an insurance policy must meet the following minimum criteria as established by the U.S. Department of State (DOS):

 - Medical benefits of at least $100,000 per accident or illness;